> > < <

 Have shown up at auction 42% 18% 13% 15% 12%

-Without fake cars, the numbers that show up would naturally be proportional to the number actually produced.
+Without fake cars, the numbers that show up would naturally be proportional to the number that were actually produced by Chevrolet.

 Obviously there has been a shift.
 The missing small block cars have turned up as heavily optioned big block cars.

 Now you know where all the small block cars went and why there are so many 435 horsepower cars selling for less than a documented 350 horsepower car.

 But you say, a car you are looking at has a Bloomington Gold certification, NCRS Top Flight, Vettefest Gold Spinner…so it must be a genuine 427 car, right?
 WRONG!

 Bloomington Gold certification, NCRS Top Flight, Vettefest Gold Spinner, Triple Crown/Diamond, Bowtie, Duntov and other similar certificates or awards are COMPLETELY MEANINGLESS when it comes to determining the true authenticity of a car.
 These types of condition certifications only mean that all the parts on the car TODAY are correct for the car as it is being represented TODAY.

 It is not at all unusual for a car that rolled off the assembly line originally as a base engine Corvette, to have been transformed during rebuild into a big block “numbers matching” (i.e., non-original) engine, Bloomington Gold, NCRS Top Flight car, meaning that TODAY it has all the right stuff, with absolutely no reference whatsoever to its original heritage.